identity-com/cryptid/programs/cryptid_signer/README.md

 ## Data Types
 The Cryptid Signer Program operates with 2 types of data accounts: Cryptid Accounts and Transaction Accounts.
-There is also a single Cryptid Signer for each Cryptid Account that is used for signing all transactions.
+There is also a single Cryptid Address for each Cryptid Account that is used for signing all transactions.

 There are also generative versions of the Cryptid Account, meaning versions that store no data on chain.
 This is explained further in the Cryptid Account section.